Data Rebellion presents…

 - Chapter 6 – Built-in Functions and Methods

 Call to Adventure

 A shadow falls over the land.
 Hero after hero arises to confront the encroaching evil, yet hero after hero is mercilessly slain (or accepts an offer for a pretty sweet management gig).
-Now, only two things stand between the all-powerful Emperor and his plans of enslaving every sentient lifeform in existence: a dwarven office clerk and the Python programming language.
+Now, only two things stand between the Emperor and his mysterious but undoubtedly unpleasant ambitions: a dwarven office clerk and the Python programming language.
 Welcome to the world of Demons & Dwarves.